 Borrowing from the terminology developed by non-binary social movements (from LGB to LGBTQIA+), we adopt the term "Latin+" using the plus sign as a means to highlight the socially constructed character of ethnoracial and gender and sexual categories and identities (and therefore their changing nature) as well as our willingness to build solidarity and alliances across geopolitical and sociocultural borders and boundaries.
 By utilizing the term Latin+ we attempt to overcome the paralysis that confrontations about the variations Latin@, Latine, and Latinx have brought.
 We believe that the term Latin+ can help us be more inclusive and inviting, while also implying a literally positive turn given that plus means addition, development, incorporation: we are more, we want more, we reach more, we grow more.

-The Latin+ Feminist Sociology Collective was created in 2020 by Erika Busse-Cardenas, Nancy López, Verónica Montes, and Roberta Villalón in the context of the Sociologists for Women in Society 2020 Winter Meeting.
-Since then, we have been offering workshops and virtual gatherings, and dozens of Latin+ feminists joined us enthusiastically, emphasizing the pressing need of building this community.
+The Latin+ Feminist Sociology Collective was created in 2020 by Erika Busse-Cardenas, Nancy López, Verónica Montes, and Roberta Villalón in the context of the Sociologists for Women in Society 2020 Winter Meeting, and in January 2023, Beatriz Padilla joined the organizing group.
+Since its inception, the Collective has been offering workshops and virtual gatherings, and dozens of Latin+ feminists joined us enthusiastically, emphasizing the pressing need of building this community.
 The list of participating scholars will be updated monthly.